Hollywood Theatre

 76102

-Built in 1929 by architects Alfred Charles Finn and Wyatt C. Hendrick in 1929, the eighteen story Electric Building and Hollywood Theatre were designed in Art Deco style, with stylized friezes on the building’s exterior of electricity-themed designs.
+Built in 1929 by architects Alfred Charles Finn and Wyatt C. Hendrick, the eighteen story Electric Building and Hollywood Theatre were designed in Art Deco style, with stylized friezes on the building’s exterior of electricity-themed designs.
+The Hollywood Theatre was opened April 18, 1930 with Lila Lee in “Flight”.

-For four decades, the string of theaters along Seventh Street was Fort Worth’s Broadway, including the Worth, the Palace and the Seventh Street.
+For four decades, the string of theatres along 7th Street was Fort Worth’s Broadway, including the Worth Theatre, the Palace Theatre and the 7th Street Theatre.
+It was renovated in 1963 to the plans of architect Jim Vowell.

-In the early 70s, as multiplexes began sprouting up around Fort Worth’s suburbs, the large movie palaces fell into quick decline.
-The Hollywood was among the last of the major houses to be shuttered, in 1976.
+In the early-1970’s, as multiplexes began sprouting up around Fort Worth’s suburbs, the large movie palaces fell into quick decline.
+The Hollywood Theatre was among the last of the major houses to be shuttered, when on January 19, 1973 it screened Walter Matthau and Carol Burnett in “Pete ‘n’ Tillie”.

 After more than two decades closed and crumbling away, the Electric Building and Hollywood Theatre were renovated into a luxury apartment tower.
 Unfortunately, while the magnificent Art Deco lobby of the Electric Building was stunningly restored, the former Hollywood Theatre was completely gutted and became a four level parking garage for the apartment building tenants.